-The currency of Turkey is the Lira (TL).
+The currency of Turkey is the Lira (TL / TRY).

-We always advise changing your sterling before you travel for the best rates.
-Plus, if you order your travel money online you’ll receive it in a couple of business days.
-There are also exchange kiosks at the airport and in hotels, but rates are usually less competitive and you may be hit with commission charges.
+We always advise changing your £ sterling before you travel for the best rates.
+Plus, if you order your travel money online you’ll receive it in a couple of business days!
+There are exchange kiosks at the airport and in some hotels, but rates are usually less competitive and you may be hit with commission charges.

 In popular tourist destinations like Istanbul, Marmaris, Antalya and Bodrum, you’ll have little difficulty using your credit or debit card in shops, restaurants, hotels, nightlife venues and major attractions.
-However, it is always worth contacting your bank before any transactions to make sure you won’t be charged a fee.
+However, it's always worth contacting your bank before any transactions to make sure you won’t be charged a fee.

 In more remote areas cash machines may not be widely available, so always bring enough cash in case of an emergency.
-If you need to exchange sterling to buy Turkish currency, you can visit a bank or travel agent, although remember to have your passport in hand.
+If you need to exchange sterling for Turkish currency, you can visit a bank or travel agent, although remember to have your passport in hand.

-Other handy tips for your holiday to Turkey
+Other handy money tips for your holiday to Turkey